When reading through the Bible, you’ve probably come across the word “Sabbath.”

 As mentioned before, however, the fourth commandment is a call to rest on God’s terms, rather than our own, because He knows our needs more than we do.
 So when Adventists discovered how this truth can have a profound effect on everyone’s lives, no wonder they took it to heart and couldn’t wait to proclaim it to other believers!

 But change isn’t easy.
 Deep-seated traditions are difficult to adjust, even in the face of evidence.
-Humans tend to cling to familiar.
+Humans tend to cling to the familiar.
 For that reason, not all who heard the message of the persevering biblical Sabbath saw it as a blessing.

 Sadly, many perceived this new focus on the Sabbath as something they “had” to do…or they would be breaking God’s law and wouldn’t, or couldn’t, receive salvation.
 This is what’s called “legalism,” and it refers to the belief that believers must keep “the law” (Ten Commandments, and other biblical principles suggested as a means of living a better life for God) in order to be saved.